H1B Visa Guide: Everything You Need to Know About the H1B Visa

 If there is a change in worksite, a new labor condition application must also be submitted.
 If the job ends unexpectedly, the beneficiary may stay for up to 60 days or until the visa expires, whichever is shorter.
 During this time, the beneficiary may attempt to find a new employer to remain in the US but may not work.
 It is important to note if there are any changes to a beneficiary’s job position or to the US company.
 Here, an immigration lawyer can help you determine what steps are required to be in compliance with the H1B visa program.

-Additionally, an H1B is valid for a maximum of three years.
-To stay for up to three additional years, an extension must be filed.
-The request must be submitted while the beneficiary is still in valid H1B status.
+The H-1B petition is typically granted for up to three years initially (though sometimes shorter).
+If eligible, an extension can be filed for another period (commonly up to three years), and the extension must be filed while the beneficiary remains in valid H-1B status.
 The extension does not have to be granted and does not have to be for the full three years.
 To strengthen the application, submit documentation showing the continued need for the H1B beneficiary.
 Items including, but not limited to, copies of pay records, work schedules, evaluations, and work produced by the beneficiary can be helpful.

 11. Recapturing Time